dcc-cc3002/final-reality-JTJetc/README.md

 recovering the needed type for the combat logic to work.
 (No need of asInstanceOf or casting)
 - After many lines of code, the game runs in the console window by number inputs for choosing actions, but would like a way to see all units important stats at all times.
 (Have something in mind, but maybe for later)
+### Final Assigment 3
+- Added and fixed some code (that I forgot earlier), and added more coverage.
+- Added a Hard battle right after finishing the initial battle.
+- Started testing the possible addition of a side game window for showing battle stats.

 This project is licensed under the